Joe Fain: Washington Senate

-Controversy
+Post-electoral career

+After losing reelection, he was selected as the CEO of the Bellevue Chamber of Commerce in 2019.
+In 2025, he lost a bid to join the board of directors for public news radio station KUOW.

+Controversies

+Sexual assault allegation

 On September 28, 2018, a Seattle resident alleged via Twitter that Fain had raped her.
 Governor Jay Inslee responded to the claims, stating, "this is a very serious allegation that unquestionably deserves a full investigation by law enforcement officials."
 After the November general election, plans for an investigation were announced, despite Fain's defeat by opponent Mona Das.
 The investigation was suspended in December 2018.

+Redistricting commission

-In February 2021, Senate Republican leaders appointed Fain to the state's redistricting commission which drew criticism from groups representing women and sexual assault survivors due the sexual assault allegations against him the past.
+In February 2021, Senate Republican leaders appointed Fain to the state's redistricting commission which drew criticism from groups representing women and sexual assault survivors due the sexual assault allegations against him in the past.
 The groups co-signed an open letter calling for Fain's resignation from the commission until a proper investigation to the allegations are conducted and called for the commission to adopt codes of conduct "to ensure a safe and respectful environment for the public, staff, and Commissioners."
-In April 2021, Fain responded that he wouldn't resign and remained a member of the commission.
+In April 2021, Fain responded that he wouldn't resign and remained on the commission.